Students enrolled at the SDUHSD high school campuses may submit registration and payment here for the 2020 PSAT/NMSQT® exam.

 Can I cancel the exam and get a refund?

-Cancellations submitted by 11:59pm PST on September 11, 2020 will be eligible for a full refund.
+Cancellations submitted by 11:59pm PST on September 11, 2020 will be eligible for a full refund of the exam fee.
+(Credit card fees are non-refundable.)
 To cancel and request a refund, email firstname.lastname@example.org and include: Student name, name of their school (including city/state), exam title to cancel (i.e. PSAT/NMSQT®).

 No refunds will be issued for any exams canceled after September 11, 2020 and no shows on exam day are not eligible for any refunds.